Why do beer and pubs matter?

 Pennies off duty - pounds in pockets

 The sector has worked hard to pass on recent duty savings, helping people to afford a hard-earned pint at the end of their day.

 A taxing problem

 Room for improvement

-But, after years of above inflation duty increases, beer is still overtaxed.
-In 2013 Britons paid almost 40% of all EU beer duty but only consumed 12 of the beer.
+But, after years of above inflation duty increases, beer is still overtaxed compared to our near neighbours.
+Britons pay almost 40% of all EU beer duty but only consumed 12 of the beer.

 It will take many years to undo the impact of the beer duty escalator.

 Even with the recent duty cuts, the industry is under severe pressure.

 Any future tax increases will curtail renewed ambition, damage jobs and inhibit investment in manufacturing and skills.